 What Causes Breast Cancer in Pregnancy

-- Pregnancy is associated with a spike in hormones like oestrogen and progesterone.
-These hormones enable the cancer cells to grow and multiply to other tissues.
+- Pregnancy is associated with a spike in hormones like estrogen and progesterone.
+These hormones enable cancer cells to grow and multiply to other tissues.

-- Some women have a genetic predisposition for breast cancer and pregnancy that gets triggered during pregnancy when the reproductive organs are at their peak.
+- Some women have a genetic predisposition for breast cancer that gets triggered during pregnancy when the reproductive organs are at their peak.